AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/aem-forms-cloud-service-communications-batch-processing.md

 <!-- For example, you include the following JSON in the body of HTTP APIs to create a batch named wknd-job: -->

-Nachdem Sie einen Batch erstellt haben, können Sie `GET /config /[configName]/execution/[execution-identifier]` verwenden, um Details zum Batch anzuzeigen.
+Sie können `GET /config /[configName]` , um Details zur Batch-Konfiguration anzuzeigen.

 ### Ausführen eines Batches {#run-a-batch}